What is arthritis in the hand?

 Risk factors for rheumatoid arthritis in the hand include:

-- Sex — women are more likely to develop rheumatoid arthritis than men.
+- Gender — women are more likely to develop rheumatoid arthritis than men.

 - Age — rheumatoid arthritis in the hand typically develops between the age of 40 and 60.